catskull/notes/winter-2016/aheritage/exam3.md

  - Women in the work force, up 60%.
  - Women in the armed forces, not fighting but doing office work.
  - Internment of Japanese Americans, 125,000 relocated away from coast.

+# Monday, April 4

+Final Exam Friday, April 15 to Tuesday, April 19

+## Civil Rights Movement - The Final Renegotiation of the Social Contract

+### Phases of the Movement
+ - 1909-54: legal
+ - 1954-67: non-violent
+ - 1967-75: black power

+### Phase 1: Legal movement

+NAACP founded in 1909.
+Sought to bring attention to and publicize problems african americans were facing.
+Also fought for equality through the courts.
+Started a periodical called "The Crisis" to promote their cause.

+W.E.B.
+DuBois: first african american Harvard graduate.
+A great american intellectual.
+Edited The Crisis.

+Thurgood Marshall: in charge of NAACP legal defense fund.
+Successful at bringing suits.

+Brown v.
+Board of Education called for desegregation of public schools.

+Upside: end of legal segregation.
+Creates momentum.

+Downside: Expensive and time consuming.
+Court decisions are only as their enforcement.

+### Phase 2

+Legacy of WWII, growing urban black middle class.
+Gaining power.
+TV magnified their cause.
+They can see how whites live on TV and that created a desire.
+Soviets pointed to segregation in the US.

+Rise of Martin Luther King , Jr.

+Montgomery Bus Boycott (Rosa Parks) Lasted 381 days.
+Blacks the primary customers of the busses, so it put pressure on white merchants.
+Showed that blacks had economic power and that they'd sacrifice together for rights.
+Led to desegregation of public transportation by the supreme court.